stom66/blender-dcltk-cannon-colliders/README.md

 1) Does not apply modifiers.
 Exported mesh data represents the base mesh.
 1) Object visibility is ignored - if it's in the collection, it gets exported
+1) NGONs are not supported.
+The plugin will skip meshes containing ngons and show a warning

 ToDo:
 --
-[x] Account for scale/rotation, etc
+* [x] Account for scale/rotation, etc
+* [x] Convert from Z+ up to Y+ up
-[x] Reduce JSON file size by optionally rounding positions to 3(?) decimal places [x] Support shapes properly: box, sphere
+* [x] Reduce JSON file size by optionally rounding positions to 3(?) decimal places
+* [x] Support shapes properly: box, sphere
-[ ] Add support for final mesh, eg clone object and apply modifiers
+* [ ] Add support for final mesh, eg clone object and apply modifiers